Australia's Next Top Model season 7

 The seventh cycle of Australia's Next Top Model began airing on 8 August 2011 on Fox8.

-The prizes for this cycle included a modelling contract with Chic Model Management, ending the relationship with Priscilla's Model Management, a A$20,000 cash prize thanks to TRESemmé, a brand new Ford Fiesta, an overseas trip to New York City to meet with NEXT Model Management, and an editorial spread and the cover of Harper's Bazaar Australia.
+The prizes for this cycle included a modelling contract with Chic Model Management, replacing the previous association with Priscilla's Model Management, a cash prize of $20,000 sponsored by TRESemmé, a brand new Ford Fiesta, an overseas trip to New York City to meet with NEXT Model Management, and an editorial spread along with the cover of Harper's Bazaar Australia.

 The winner of the competition was 17-year-old Montana Cox from Melbourne, Victoria.
-This was the last series of Australia's Next Top Model hosted by Sarah Murdoch, after she left the show some months following the cycle's finale.
+This marked the final series of Australia's Next Top Model hosted by Sarah Murdoch, as she departed the show several months after the cycle's finale.

 Series summary

 Twenty semi-finalists were ultimately chosen out of 100 applicants from across Australia, who were selected for a casting in the first week of the competition.
-Sixteen contestants remained after the second episode, and stayed at their designated house in Sydney during the production between May and August 2011.
+After the second episode, the number of contestants was reduced to sixteen, who then resided in their designated house in Sydney throughout the production period from May to August 2011.